bazzofx/notes/content/Tools/Network/Network Tools.md

 > Pressing 's' would show up the settings however I don't know how to change them

-To confirm that the settings dialog is read-only for the moment, something we aim to improve in the future.

 ## SysDig
 SysDig (Monitorign like a pro)